Mexican singer and songwriter Joan Sebastian lost his long battle with cancer on Monday at the age of 64.

 The multi-Grammy Award winner died at his ranch in Juliantla, Guerrero, Mexico.

-Sebastian was first diagnosed in 1999 and later beat the illness only for it to return in 2007, 2012 and 2014.
-Despite his disease affecting his vocal chords, Sebastian never gave up performing, according to the Associated Press.
+Sebastian was first diagnosed in 1999 and later beat the illness only for it to return in 2007, 2012, and 2014.
+Despite his disease affecting his vocal cords, Sebastian never gave up performing, according to the Associated Press.

 The “Rey del Jaripeo,” which roughly translates to the “King of the Rodeo,” began his career at the age of 17.
-His music is a mixture of Latin pop, ranchera and grupera music.
+His music is a mixture of Latin pop, ranchers, and grupera music.